Rootiest1337/rootBot/README.md

 ## Support
 Add me at `sys#2810` or join our [support](https://discord.gg/A6GzUBCB9S) server.

+I'm not sure when but sever specific settings will be released.
+This will be updated to show that, as well as link tutorials and the website in question.

 ## Features and commands
 !help - Will show you a compiled list of the commands in your server.